Army HQ closes at Copthorne Barracks

-The MoD said the 5th Division's disbandment had meant some staff leaving on voluntary terms, while others placed in the "redeployment pool" may be found jobs with the MoD or other government departments.'No closure'
+The MoD said the 5th Division's disbandment had meant some staff leaving on voluntary terms, while others placed in the "redeployment pool" may be found jobs with the MoD or other government departments.

 A ceremony was held at the Shrewsbury barracks on 29 March to mark the disbandment of the division.